Logo Futurismo

 Marine Biologists Team

-One of the most common questions we are asked is: When is the best time to do Whale Watching in the Azores?
+One of the most frequently asked questions is: When is the best time for whale watching in the Azores?
 The answer depends on which species you would like to see.
-Whale Watching is undoubtedly the most popular experience in the Azores, so you can’t miss it by any chance.
+Whale watching is undoubtedly the most popular experience in the Azores, so you can’t miss it by any chance.

 In this post, you will find all the most relevant information to help you plan your next vacation in the Azores so you can match the best season to see your preferred cetacean species.